robertjdoig/telement/Matthew_Duddington_Report.md

 Robert initially modified the standard first person controller from the Unreal starter pack, maintaining basic movement and camera control.
 Following this we regularly worked in tandem on various functions, this became our most complex Blueprint with a variety of functions growing within it.
 I will describe the most interesting examples for which I had significant responsibility:

 **Add / subtract element system**
 This section of the Blueprint underwent significant revisions and additions over the course of the project.
-Evolving as the requirements for our players interactions and capabilities were modified.
+Evolving alongside the iteration of requirements for our players interactions and elemental capabilities.

 *Early version of the element IO system*
 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/player_blueprints/element_IO_earlier_version.png "Early version of the element IO system")